Massive MIMO-NOMA Systems Secrecy in the Presence of Active Eavesdroppers: Transmission phase for the RP and IBP strategy

-We remark that unlike the central user, the attacker cannot perform SIC, thus being subject to comparatively increased interference.
+We remark that, unlike the central user, the attacker cannot perform SIC, thus being subject to comparatively increased interference.
 Moreover, from (\ref{jam}), it is clear that if the attacker had not sent its pilot sequence during the channel estimation phase (i.e., $d_{\tilde{i}}=0$), it would not have received any information, due to the massive MIMO directed beam.
-If the attacker intends to eavesdrop the second user message ($w_1$), its SINR is derived similarly:
+If the attacker intends to eavesdrop the second user message ($w_1$), its SINR is derived similarly by substituting $a_0$ and $b_0$ with $a_1$ and $b_1$, respectively.